2022 Tulsa municipal elections: Candidate resident requirement

 This charter amendment involves setting the residency requirement for running for city office to 365 days.
-In order to file for Mayor, city auditor, or city councillor the candidate must live in Tulsa or the city council district for 365 days prior to filing.
-Currently the residency requirement only requires the Mayor and city auditor live in the city, while city councillors must live in their district for 90 days before running for office.
-An exception is included in the amendment for candidates who's residency is interrupted by redistricting.
+In order to file for mayor, city auditor, or city councillor the candidate must live in Tulsa or the city council district for 365 days prior to filing.
+Currently the residency requirement only requires the mayor and city auditor live in the city, while city councillors must live in their district for 90 days before running for office.
+An exception is included in the amendment for candidates whose residency is interrupted by redistricting.

 The plain language description of the amendment from the city describes the measure as:

 "Currently our Charter provides that the Mayor and City Auditor must be Tulsa residents at the time they announce that they are running for office, but it does not require residency for any specific length of time.
 A candidate for City Council must be a resident in the district in which they are running for at least 90 days.
 This amendment would add a 365-day City of Tulsa residency requirement to run for Mayor or City Auditor and increase a Council candidates Council district residency requirement from 90 days to 365 days.
 This amendment also clarifies that, should a candidate’s Council district be changed when district boundaries are adjusted every 10 years due to a population shift, a candidate can still run for City Council in their new Council district."

 City Auditor term length

 This charter amendment involves increasing the city auditor's term length from 2 years to 4 years and staggering the elections with the 4-year mayoral terms.
-If passed, the 2026 city auditor election would be the first election using the new 4 year term.
+If passed, the 2026 city auditor election would be the first election using the new 4-year term.

 The plain language description of the amendment from the city describes the measure as: